 On campus graduate classes typically meet one evening per week in a three hour session.
 Exceptions are field courses which may entail several days of intensive study.
 On-line courses meet periodically at the convenience of faculty and students

-There are two tracts for completing an M.S. degree.
+There are two tracks for completing an M.S. degree.

 The Capstone track requires a minimum of 45 credits.
-This includes five 3-credit core classes, eight 3-credit specialty courses and a minimum of two 3-credit Capstone Review Paper courses (consisting of an extended literature review of an approved subject).
+This includes five 3-credit core classes, eight 3-credit specialty courses and a minimum of two 3-credits of Capstone.
 Once a student starts registering for capstone course credits, they cannot stop registering for credits until the capstone is completed and defended.
-It is expected the Capstone review paper can be completed within two terms or less.
-The completed Capstone review paper is presented in an open defense that includes the student's advisory committee.
+It is expected the Capstone can be completed within two terms or less.
+The completed Capstone is presented in an open defense that includes the student's advisory committee.

 The Thesis track requires a minimum of 39 credits.
 This includes five 3-credit core classes, five 3-credit specialty courses, and at least nine credits of master's thesis research.
 The number of thesis research credits above the minimum is dependent upon the length of time needed to complete the thesis research, which may be more than the typical minimum three terms.
 The final thesis is formally defended in an open defense that includes the student's advisory committee.